workloob/workloob-platform/README.md

 - **Micropayments**:
   Pay small amounts of ETH for each service use, ensuring cost efficiency and flexibility.

+- **Crypto ATM Card**:
+   WorkLoob is bridging the gap between crypto and real-world spending.
+We’re building a non-custodial crypto-to-fiat ATM card that lets users spend USDC directly from their wallets at any ATM or POS offline.

 - **Blockchain Integration**:
   A transparent and secure payment system powered by Base blockchain, ensuring trustless and immutable transactions.